materialsproject/fireworks/docs/multi_job.rst

 With today's multiprocessor and multi-node machines, it's possible to get a lot of computing done quickly by exploiting parallelism.
 If you have many independent workflows to run, FireWorks makes this process simple and automatic with the **multi-job launcher**.
 For example, you might want to simultaneously run 4 workflows over 4 cores, or 4 16-core parallel job workflows over 64 cores.

+**Important note**: The ``nlaunches`` parameter is particularly important in multi-job mode.
+With ``nlaunches`` set to 0, a parallel worker will quit when it cannot find a job that is READY to run (even if further jobs exist in the database).
+One the worker quits, it is no longer available for running parallel jobs, leading to reduction in parallelization.
+To avoid this issue, prefer ``nlaunches`` set "infinity" or the specific number of jobs to complete rather than zero.

 Parallelizing serial jobs on a single multicore machine
 =======================================================